banzaicloud/banzai-charts/zookeeper-operator/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Zookeeper Oparator chart and their default values.
+The following tables lists the configurable parameters of the Zookeeper Operator chart and their default values.

 | Parameter | Required | Description | Default value |
 | --------- | -------- | ----------- | ------------- |